Look Outside: Endings

 If fifteen in-game days elapse, the Visitor departs, and the world is left in a chaotic state, with two-thirds of humanity being killed in half a month, and most remaining humans being left transformed.
-The world is ruled by numerous gargantuan monsters, with civilization being unable to recover.
+The world is ruled by numerous gargantuan monsters known as The Hundred Gods, with civilization being unable to recover.
 For the game's other endings, Sam must gather and select four offerings to give to Jasper, each intended to contain a depiction of the Visitor, and meet him on the building's roof.
 There, any astronomer without a correct offering is unrecognizably transformed, and if no offerings are correct, Sam is too.
 However, if at least one offering is correct, Sam and any remaining astronomers begin a ritual in which the Visitor is revealed to have the appearance of a giant, multicolored eye, and any present astronomers transform into a singular, powerful creature.
 If only some offerings were correct, this being dies after being defeated, and Sam goes back inside, finding himself in the process of turning into something massive.
 If three correct offerings and a guinea pig were included, the animal transforms, assimilating the remaining astronomers.
 If Sam is defeated by it, it rampages across a devastated Earth, but if Sam defeats it, it devours the Earth entirely.
 If, instead, all offerings were correct, rather than dying once defeated, the merged astronomers further transform into an angelic being of extreme power.
 Temporarily lucid in this form, they give Sam the chance to ask them questions to gain answers for humanity, but then urge him to run before they lose control and attack.
 If Sam flees or is defeated by them, the angelic creature begins flying across the Earth's skies, killing anything it sees.
 Ninety percent of humanity is wiped out in half a month, and the angelic entity is left as the Earth's ruler.